Access & Inclusion

 Toilets

-There are accessible toilets at both ends of the Hoe.
+There are toilets and accessible toilets for visitors located near the Plymouth Naval Memorial, on the way onto Plymouth Hoe.
+There is also accessible toilets on the other end of Plymouth Hoe (toward Elliot Street).
 The Hoe’s new permanent public toilets include six unisex toilets, with one additional accessible toilet and large, accessible changing room.
 This means the new facilities can be used safely and comfortably by all people with disabilities.

 Barbican - Quay point